Prison Puppy Raising

 Potential Puppy Raiser inmates are to be selected by the facility.
-The CCI Puppy Program Manager conducts a placement and training seminar with those selected inmates to be sure they are appropriate with puppies and committed to the program.
+The Canine Companions puppy program manager conducts a placement and training seminar with those selected inmates to be sure they are appropriate with puppies and committed to the program.

 Are the puppies safe within a prison environment?

 Although no environment, inside or outside of a prison setting is 100% risk free, inmates go through a rigorous selection process prior to admission into the puppy raising program.
 If they are selected as puppy raisers, their performance as puppy raisers is monitored carefully and continuously.
 Any infraction will result in an immediate dismissal from the program.

 How is the life of a prison-raised puppy different from that of a puppy raised in the general population?

 The main difference is prison puppies are on a set repetitive schedule because of the confined environment in which they are being raised.
 This schedule is that of the inmates, these puppies accompany their raisers throughout the day: mealtimes, daily work assignments, recreational periods, etc. Additionally, specific times have been incorporated in the inmates’ schedule for feeding, toileting, training, and exercising the puppies.
 In the evening the puppies are crated in the inmates’ cells.
 Periodically non-incarcerated volunteers take the puppies outside of the prison environs to expose them to a variety of public settings (roads, stores, children, other animals, sounds, and noises) they would not normally experience in the prison setting.
 This is an important element in the proper socialization of a Canine Companions puppy.